 John White finally returned to Roanoke Island on August 18, 1590.
 His granddaughter’s third birthday.
 To his dismay, there was no sign of his friends and family.
 The Roanoke colony had been dismantled and deserted.
 The only clues to the whereabouts of the colonists were carvings in a remaining post and a tree.
 The carving on the post read “Croatoan” and the carving in the tree was even more cryptic, it simply said “Cro.”

 John took these clues to mean that the Roanoke colony had moved to nearby “Croatoan Island.”
 Before White’s departure they had agreed that if the settlers were forced to leave they would carve a Maltese cross into a tree.
 In the absence of such a carving John could only assume that they left of their own volition.
 John was compelled to search for the colonists but was forced to return to England due to inclement weather.
 He would never set foot on Roanoke Island again.

 Roanoke Colony Theories

-There are many theories concerning what happened to the Roanoke colony.
+There are many theories concerning the Roanoke colony mystery.
 They could have left due to weather, food shortage or threat of attack by local tribes.
 One thing is for sure, nothing is certain.
 Future settlers and explorers would claim to have spotted natives with light hair and eyes or natives that spoke perfect English.
 These claims may explain where the settlers went.
 It is highly likely that they integrated into the Croatoan tribe, but there is no concrete evidence of this.